yujinkim0206/akcse-website/README.md

 # AKCSE UofT Website

 This repository contains the AKCSE UofT website built using Next.js, Tailwind CSS, and Supabase.
-Content for pages is dynamically rendered from the database, and upcoming events are fetched via the Google Calendar API. (https://akcseuoft.ca/)
+Content for pages is dynamically rendered from the database, and upcoming events are fetched via the Google Calendar API.
+The live site is available at https://akcseuoft.ca/.

 ## Note